 Health Policy & Reimbursement

-MSCVPR’s Health Policy & Reimbursement Committee works along with the AACVPR Health & Public Policy Committee members to share experiences, “lessons learned,” and ensure some degree of consistency and appropriate interpretation of Medicare regulations for cardiac and pulmonary rehabilitation services across the country.
+MSCVPR’s Health Policy & Reimbursement Committee works along with the AACVPR Health Care Reform Committee members to share experiences, “lessons learned,” and ensure some degree of consistency and appropriate interpretation of Medicare regulations for cardiac and pulmonary rehabilitation services across the country.